-- Baptist minister and civil rights leader who preaches leftwing politics
+- Baptist minister and civil rights leader who preached leftwing politics

 - Rallied to defense of Jean-Bertrand Aristide while condemning the U.S.